julzaza/wildwitchherbs/_posts/2025-07-07-herbs-never-burn.md

 layout: single
 title: "Herbs You Should Never Burn in Ritual (And What to Use Instead)"
 excerpt: "A global guide to herbs you should never burn in ritual — whether toxic, sacred, or spiritually volatile — and powerful alternatives rooted in traditional witchcraft and folklore."
-description: "A global witch’s guide to herbs that should never be burned, including toxic plants, culturally sensitive herbs, and safer traditional alternatives."
+description: "A folklore-based guide to herbs that should never be burned due to toxicity, cultural boundaries, or ritual danger — with safer traditional alternatives."
+meta_description: "Some herbs were never meant for fire.
+Learn which plants should never be burned in ritual, why they’re dangerous, and what to use instead."

 author: wildwitchyherbs

 categories: